Contact Us

 Head of Music

-Pupils at Huili study across many periods, places, and cultures to get a wide-ranging, balanced understanding of how music is a universal language that can be seen as a bridge that connects these parts of the human experience.
+Pupils at Hiba study across many periods, places, and cultures to get a wide-ranging, balanced understanding of how music is a universal language that can be seen as a bridge that connects these parts of the human experience.
 Pupils are supported and encouraged to use their musical skills creatively in every lesson and through our SA programme.

 The encouragement of creativity in music can be heard every day throughout the campus in lessons, breaktimes, after school clubs and public concerts throughout the year.
-Hearing creative ideas from our Huili pupils makes the school a truly inspiring place to be.
+Hearing creative ideas from our Hiba pupils makes the school a truly inspiring place to be.

 All our pupils learn three music skills to explore the art form at their own pace and interest.
 The acquisition of these skills is taught through lessons carefully crafted according to age appropriateness and levels.